TAFIM: Targeted Adversarial Attacks against Facial Image Manipulations: Results

-\paragraph{Metrics} To evaluate the output quality, we compute relative performance at different perturbation levels, i.e., we plot a graph with the x-axis showing different perturbation levels for the image and the y-axis showing how close is the output of the face manipulation model to the predefined manipulation target.
-We plot the graph for two metrics MSE (Mean Squared Error) and PSNR (Peak Signal To Noise Ratio).
-In the optimal setting, for a low perturbation in the image, the output should look identical to the manipulation target; i.e., a lower graph is better for MSE, and higher for PSNR.
-For qualitative results, we show the images from the corresponding line charts with minimum perturbation in the image, i.e., the leftmost points from the MSE graph. \paragraph{Baseline Comparisons} To compare our method against other adversarial attack baselines, we first evaluate the results of our proposed method on a single manipulation model without compression; i.e., neither training nor evaluating for JPEG compression.
+\textbf{Baseline Comparisons.} To compare our method against other adversarial attack baselines, we first evaluate the results of our proposed method on a single manipulation model without compression; i.e., neither training nor evaluating for JPEG compression.
 Visual results for self-reconstruction and style mixing are shown in Figs.~\ref{fig:uncompressed_results_self_recon} and~\ref{fig:uncompressed_result_style_mix}.
-The performance for different perturbation levels is shown in Fig.~\ref{fig:perf_graph_self_recon}.
+The performance graph for different perturbation levels is shown in Fig.~\ref{fig:perf_graph_self_recon}.
 We observe that the model conditioned on the global perturbation as well as real images outperforms the model trained only with real images, indicating that the global perturbation provides a strong prior in generating more powerful perturbations.

+\textbf{Runtime Comparison.} We compare run-time performance against state-of-the-art in Tab.~\ref{tab:timing_comp}.
+I-FGSM~\cite{Kurakin2017AdversarialML} and I-PGD~\cite{Madry2018TowardsDL} optimize for perturbation patterns for each image individually at run time; hence they are orders of magnitude slower than our method that only requires a single forward pass of our conditional generative neural network.
+Our model takes only $77.89 \pm 2.71$ ms and 117.0 MB memory to compute the perturbation for a single image on an Intel(R) Xeon(R) W-2133 CPU @ 3.60GHz.
+This is an order of magnitude faster compared to per-image methods that are run on GPUs.
+We believe this makes our method ideally suited to real-time scenarios, even on mobile hardware.

-\paragraph{Robustness to JPEG Compression} Next, we investigate the sensitivity of perturbations to different compression qualities.
+\textbf{Robustness to JPEG Compression.} Next, we investigate the sensitivity of perturbations to different compression qualities.
 We apply the actual JPEG compression technique to report results.
 We observe that without training the model against different compression leads to degraded results when evaluated on compressed images, Fig.~\ref{fig:compressed_result_self_recon} and~\ref{fig:perf_graph_self_recon_compressed}.
 Training the model with fixed compression quality makes the perturbation robust to that specific compression quality; however, it fails for other compression levels; see Fig.~\ref{fig:compressed_result_ablations}.
 We therefore train across different compression levels varied during training iterations.